Tosan/tosan-widget-guide/README.md

 ### Controll Phone Back Button
 ##### Controll when user pressed back button in Jetway application

 Write a function named onMessage and assign this function to ReactNativeWebView object.
-This function have two param.
-The first param is for another apis (like camera or digital signing) and second param is an action name.
+This function has two param.
+The first param is for another Apis (like camera or digital signing) and second param is an action name.
 If second param is equal to USER_BACK_PRESS, its means user pressed back button and you can do any action you want.
 ```
 function onMessage(data, action) {